 In email, many people use automatic signatures with their full name.
 Others use no name at all—they just end the message.
 But signing (typing) your first name warms up the message, creating a connection between you and the reader.

 These tips come from my award-winning book, Business Writing With Heart.
 It’s a great gift for a new college grad or for someone reentering the workforce.
-Get it from me at Syntax Training, buy it on Amazon, or order it from your favorite bookseller.
+Get it from Amazon, or order it from your favorite bookseller.

 4. Use complete sentences to avoid sounding cold or sarcastic.